Duke of York's Royal Military School

-The Duke of York's Royal Military School, more commonly known as the Duke of York's, is a co-educational academy (for students aged 11 to 18) with military traditions in Guston, Kent.
-Since becoming an academy in 2010, the school is now sponsored by the Ministry of Defence, and accepts applications from any student wishing to board.
-Before 2010, only those students whose parents were serving or had served in the armed forces were eligible.
+The Duke of York's Royal Military School, in Guston, Kent, commonly known as the Duke of York's, is a co-educational academy with military tradition for students aged 11 to 18.

-With the transition to academy status, the school became a state boarding school (it is a member of the State Boarding Forum and Boarding Schools Association).
-During this time, oversight transferred from the Ministry of Defence to the Department for Education.
+In 2010, the school became an academy under the Ministry of Defence and accepts applications from any student wishing to enroll, in a change from the school's tradition of only accepting boys whose fathers had served or were currently serving in the British Army, and who had not joined it as officers.
+(Girls had been readmitted from1994.)

-The Duke of York's is steeped in military traditions and history, resulting in practices that include ceremonial parades and uniforms.
-It has a monitorial style of education modelled on the English public school system.
+This break with tradition transformed the school into a state boarding school and offered it a membership in the State Boarding Forum and Boarding Schools Association.
+The latter development yet once again changed the school's oversight and transferred it from the Ministry of Defence to the Department for Education.

-Notable alumni include senior generals (e.g. Sir Archibald Nye, Gary Coward and David Mark Cullen), musicians (Henry Lazarus), athletes (Maurice Colclough), scientists (e.g. Professors Paul Shaw, Timothy Foster, Kevin Allmark and Mark Gardiner) and clergymen (James Jones and Bill Ind).
+The curriculum employed by The Duke of York's includes some military traditions, such as the use of uniforms and ceremonial parades, however the School does employ a monitorial style of education modelled on the English public school system.